claasd/caffoa.net/readme.md

       fieldVisibility: public
       splitByTag: null # if set to true of false, this will override the global setting when generating clients
       IncludeTags: [] # if set, only paths with these tags will be included in the client
+      dataResult: stream # by default, unknown types will be returned as Stream.
+You can change to streamWithHeaders to return an object that contains the stream, the headers and the content headers
 ```

 # Typed parameters and returns